Eleanor’s Story: An American Girl In Hitler’s Germany

 Adaptation by Ingrid Garner

 Ingrid Garner wrote and performs the internationally acclaimed, theatrical adaptation of her grandmother Eleanor Ramrath Garner's best-selling memoir, detailing her youth as an American caught in WWII Berlin.

-It's a story of trying to maintain stability, hope, and identity in a world of terror and contrasts.
 During the Great Depression, when she is nine, Eleanor's family moves from her beloved America to Germany, where her father has been offered a good job.
-But war breaks out as her family is crossing the Atlantic, and they cannot return to the United States.
-Eleanor tries to maintain her American identity as she feels herself pulled into the turbulent life roiling around her.
-She fervently hopes for an Allied victory, yet for years she must try to survive the Allied bombs shattering her neighborhood.
+But war breaks out as they are crossing the Atlantic, and return the U.S. becomes in possible.
+Eleanor struggles to maintain stability, hope, and identity in a world of terror and contrasts.
 Her family faces separations, bombings, hunger, the final fierce battle for Berlin, the Russian invasion, and the terrors of Soviet occupancy.
-This compelling story immerses us in the daily struggles of surviving World War II as a civilian.
-It puts a very human face on the horrors of war and helps us understand that each casualty of war is a person, not a number.

 This true story, with its themes of social and political turmoil, is strikingly relevant almost 80 years later.
 Ingrid Garner, the show’s writer and sole performer, enacts the universal yet seldom reported experience of civilians in wartime.
 In a thoroughly physical production, accompanied by sound, images and video, the audience is immersed in her grandmother’s harrowing journey of survival.